IrisLiu-00/dndnotes/_notes/Campaign/Lore/Places/Avizallo.md

 Members
 - Owl (religion): she.
 Haltingly soft spoken.
-	- Identity: Warlock serving Gilead, not a cleric at all. (give a few bard lvls for healing spells?)
+	- Identity: Warlock serving the synod, not a cleric at all. (give a few bard lvls for healing spells?)
+		- directly serving Gilead or serving the puppet head?
 	- Heads all religious functions, manages clerical rituals for aquifers
 	- Corresponds w Vasilev, presents as an ally to her
 - Gyrfalcon (defense/guard/navy): they.
 Clarion, righteous.